Hawkbat/SolarRangers/README.md

 See if you can find the secret Ernesto ending!

-This mod is a jam entry for the [March 2024 Mod Jam](https://outerwildsmods.com/jam/mar-2024/).
+Third-place winning submission for the 10-day [March 2024 Mod Jam](https://outerwildsmods.com/jam/mar-2024/).

 ### Credits